clhenrick/carto-gis_dorkshop/README.md

   -sign up for a free account online @
     http://mapbox.com

-### Additionally, if you'd like to try running GDAL on the command-line (I recommend having
+### Additionally, if you'd like to try running GDAL on the command-line...

-prior knowledge of working with the command line), it is available in the Terminal App (Mac OS X and on similar Shells for other linux based systems such as Ubuntu),
+(I recommend having prior knowledge of working with the command line), it is available in the Terminal App (Mac OS X and on similar Shells for other linux based systems such as Ubuntu),

 Following the installation of QGIS copy and paste the following code into the Terminal App: